Service Opportunities

 Commitment: Flexible, according to the individual dates you choose.
 Each event requires about 3 hours on a Saturday morning, including the drive time from and back to St. John Vianney.

-Requirements: Per Casa Juan Diego’s protocol, all volunteers must be vaccinated and must wear a mask while inside the building.
-Parents must stay with their children at all times if they are younger than 16 years of age.
+Requirements: Parents must stay with their children at all times if they are younger than 16 years of age.

 To review available slots and to sign up, please click here.